ashen-dusk/mcp-hub/app/mcp/README.md

 - Creates or updates MCPServer record in database
 - Stores configuration (URL, transport type, OAuth requirements)
 - Associates server with owner (user)
+- Assigns category if `category_id` is provided (optional)

-**Example use case:** Admin wants to add a Slack MCP server for all users.
+**Example use case:** Admin wants to add a GitHub MCP server in the "Development" category for all users.

 ---